RiteshKTiwary/Reranking-of-TREC-Deep-Learning-2019-Track-Datasets-using-neural-method/README.md

     --doc_collection /path/to/msmarco-docs.tsv; \
 done
 ```
 It generates a training set with localized negatives in json directory.
-The models used for tokenization are:

-    bert-base
-    deberta-v3
-    naver/cocondenser-ensembledistil
-    naver/cocondenser-selfdistil

 ### Step 4: Training